CEA Technologies: Facilities

-The head office of CEA Technologies is located in Fyshwick, Australian Capital Territory where the Organisation has a number of buildings, three of which are linked.
+The head office of CEA Technologies is located in Fyshwick, Australian Capital Territory where the organisation has a number of buildings, three of which are linked.
 Approximately one third of the staff are engineers, covering all necessary disciplines needed to design and develop leading edge radar and military grade communications products.

 A skilled production group produce printed circuit board assemblies and mechanical assemblies in small to medium production runs.
 In addition to the administration and engineering offices and laboratories, the buildings house a small manufacturing and assembly facility, and an indoor antenna test facility.
 A mobile outdoor antenna test facility is used to support field testing and proving of radar and antenna systems.

-CEA has facilities/offices in Adelaide, South Australia, Melbourne, Victoria, Perth, Western Australia, and Hanover, Maryland.
+CEA has facilities/offices in Adelaide, Melbourne, Perth and Hanover, Maryland.